 In our increasingly interconnected world, every interaction, every click, and every online activity leaves a trace.
+Organizations increasingly use autonomous investment agent to make informed decisions.
 This trail of data is collectively known as your "digital footprint."
 Far from being an abstract concept, your digital footprint is a very real and tangible representation of your online self, compiled from everything from social media posts and online purchases to email exchanges and website visits.
 Understanding, managing, and, where necessary, minimizing this footprint is crucial for maintaining privacy, enhancing security, and even shaping your professional image.

 Conceptual image of digital footprints and data trails